Simplex, Half-duplex & Full duplex explained.

 Half-Duplex

 Half-duplex communication is a communication system that allows for two-way communication between two or more parties, but only one party can transmit data at a time.
-In other words, half-duplex communication enables both parties to send and receive information, but not at the same time, an example of half-duplex communication is a walkie-talkie.

 In some cases a VOX PTT can be used (Voice-operated PTT).